16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 "In Hegel's Logic, Quality is the first division of Being, when the world is just one thing after another, so to speak, while Quantity is the second division, where perception has progressed to the point of recognising what is stable within the ups and downs of things.
 The third and final stage, Measure, the unity of quality and quantity, denotes the knowledge of just when quantitative change becomes qualitative change."
 [Quoted from here.
 Accessed August 2007.
 The definition has been altered slightly since.]

-This is an Aristotelian notion, one that Hegel also employed:
+This is an Aristotelian notion, and one that Hegel also employed:

 "Each of the three spheres of the logical idea proves to be a systematic whole of thought-terms, and a phase of the Absolute.
 This is the case with Being, containing the three grades of quality, quantity and measure.